koenvervloesem/ESPHome-Air-Quality-Monitor/README.rst

 - substitutions for all pin numbers used by the components, your device's name, platform and board and parameters like update intervals.
 - packages that include the relevant YAML files in the ``common`` directory.

-There are two example configurations in this repository:
+There are three example configurations in this repository:

 - `esp8266_example.yaml <https://github.com/koenvervloesem/ESPHome-Air-Quality-Monitor/blob/main/esp8266_example.yaml>`_ for the NodeMCU v2 ESP8266
 - `esp32_example.yaml <https://github.com/koenvervloesem/ESPHome-Air-Quality-Monitor/blob/main/esp32_example.yaml>`_ for the ESP32-DevKitC V4
+- `t-display_example.yaml <https://github.com/koenvervloesem/ESPHome-Air-Quality-Monitor/blob/main/t-display_example.yaml>`_ for the TTGO T-Display ESP32

 After this, flash the firmware to your device, e.g. with: